 I repeated them until what I was uttering was as French as that of some Parisian dude.

-I listened to the audio track, paused it, recorded myself repeating the sentence, listened to my voice, and… more than French, it seemed a dialect from my Italian region, Le Marche.
+I listened to the audio track, paused it, recorded myself repeating the sentence, listened to my voice, and… more than French, I seemed a 16th-century fisherman from Lochmaddy.

 To leave the French comfort zone

 The D-Day, at about 8h45, the phone rang.
 The prefix was +33.
 “Now we’ll see how good you learnt French”, I thought to myself.

 Breath, Fabio, breath.
 It will be alright.
 I picked up, forced myself to smile and started talking.

 📞 Bonjour, Fabio à l’appareil.
 Comment puis-je vous aider?

 And so, during the whole time, everything ran smoothly.

 I’m kidding, there were a couple of issues.
 The experience was a useful reminder of several things: